In York the towpath beside the museum gardens is flooded, and the moorings are hidden below about a metre and a half’s rise in the water level.

 What’s it like inside a sixty foot narrowboat?
 Narrow, obviously.
 But also cosy.
 We have a living room, sizeable gallery (or kitchen), double bedroom, bathroom with shower, back bedroom with bunk beds, and a cruiser style back of the boat to stand on.

-This is the mooring we’ve staying on in Leeds over winter.
+This is the mooring we’re staying on in Leeds over winter.
 Ours is the blue narrowboat with the cream roof, second from the left, between a dutch barge and a tug.
 Just outside our door is Mumtaz restaurant, which does superb Pakistani food.

 Thanks to Mellor Auto Electrical in Ossett, West Yorkshire, the Mikuni Diesel heater’s been working reliably for several months